lsprangers/lsprangers.github.io/docs/transformer_and_llm/EMBEDDINGS.md

     - The word / token number (22 tokens in our sentence)
     - The hidden unit / feature number (768 features)
 - Most people permute this output to get it in the order of `[# tokens, # layers, # features]`
-    - From this we have 13 separate vectors of size 768 for each token $w_i$
+    - From this you have 13 separate vectors of size 768 for each token $w_i$
-- Once this is done we can just directly `SUM`, `CONCAT`, `AVG`, etc...some mixture of hidden layers together to get our final word embedding
+- Once this is done you can just directly `SUM`, `CONCAT`, `AVG`, etc...some mixture of hidden layers together to get our final word embedding
 - TODO: Why do the hidden states represent the word embeddings?
 These don't get updated for our words right?
-If we model an entire corpus why would sending `0, 1000, 4500` through as a list of token ID's give us any sort of information?
+If you model an entire corpus why would sending `0, 1000, 4500` through as a list of token ID's give us any sort of information?
 If I send through `0, 1001, 4500` are things that different even though I might be discussing a completely different word?
 - TODO: What do the hidden layers of a BERT model represent?
 They're optimized parameters for language modeling...how does that relate to word embeddings?

 Why does this work?